-Since SlimerJS is executed on top of Firefox, it supports all the HTML5 and CSS standards recently implemented in Firefox.
+Since SlimerJS is executed on top of Firefox, it supports all the HTML5 and CSS standards implemented into Firefox 59.

-The web page rendering in SlimerJS is strictly identical to the rendering in Firefox.
+The web page rendering in SlimerJS is strictly identical to the rendering in Firefox 59.

 See the download page to know the version of Firefox compatible with the latest release of SlimerJS.